 Sometimes the fixed anchor is the receiver, picking up signals transmitted by the mobile device.
 An example is the WiFi Indoor Location offered by Cisco and Aruba.

 Many systems measure distance by using the received signal strength (RSSI).
 This is always prone to considerable error.
-Systems based solely on RSSI will always be less accurate.
+Indoor Positioning Systems based solely on RSSI will always be less accurate.

 Much more accurate indoor positioning can be achieved if the distance between anchors and mobile devices is measured with precision.
 Technology options are increasing, and are starting to become available on smartphones.
 For instance, WiFi RTT times the signal rather than using signal strength, and is capable of sub-meter accuracy.
 It’s available now on Android phones.

 WiFi RTT is looking more interesting as an indoor positioning technology, but it’s still not supported widely enough to achieve significant adoption.

 On the phone side, it’s still only supported on Android, with no indications if and when Apple might support it.
 Apps using Crowd Connected’s SDK in Q1 and Q2 2022 have shown that around 30% of Android users have RTT capability.
 That’s around 10% of app users overall.

 Looking at access points, RTT is now supported on all modern Aruba AP’s.
 Aruba account for around 14% of the global enterprise WiFi market.)
 But we’re still waiting for Cisco to support the standard.
 (Cisco hold around 40% of the global enterprise WiFi market.)